-For many civil traffic charges, you also have the option of attending a Defensive Driving Program if you are eligible.
-After completion of the program, the charge will be dismissed and you will not have to pay a fine for that charge.
-If you have attended a defensive driving class for an Arizona charge issued within the last 24 months, you are not eligible for this option.
-If you have been cited for more than one charge on your complaint, only one can be dismissed by attending the Defensive Driving Program.
-You will have to enter a plea on any other charges.
+For many civil traffic charges, you have the option of attending a Defensive Driving program if you are eligible.
+After you complete the program the charge will be dismissed and you will not have to pay a fine for that charge.
+If you attended a defensive driving class for an Arizona charge issued within the last 24 months, you are not eligible for this option.
+If you have been cited for more than one charge on your complaint, only one can be dismissed by attending the Defensive Driving program and you will have to enter a plea on any other charges.

 You have the right to have a lawyer represent you in civil traffic hearings, if you choose.
 If you hire an attorney to represent you, he or she must notify both the court and the prosecutor in writing at least 10 calendar days before the hearing.
 Failure to do so will result in the waiver of your right to be represented by a lawyer.
 If you have a lawyer present at the hearing, the state may also be represented by the prosecutor.

 If you choose to have the hearing without a lawyer, the judge may ask you, the police officer, and other witnesses questions to find out what happened.
 You will have an opportunity to ask questions of the witnesses.
 You may testify on your own behalf as part of your defense.
 You may present to the court documents and other prepared exhibits as evidence that support your position.